SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     please note here we are providing two extra arguments to `docker build`.
-The `-f train.dockerfile .` (the dot is important to remember) indicates which dockerfile that we want to run (except if you named it just `Dockerfile`) and the `-t trainer:latest` is the respective name and tag that we se afterwards when running `docker images` (see image below).
+The `-f train.dockerfile .` (the dot is important to remember) indicates which dockerfile that we want to run (except if you named it just `Dockerfile`) and the `-t trainer:latest` is the respective name and tag that we see afterwards when running `docker images` (see image below).
 Please note that building a docker image can take a couple of minutes.

     <figure markdown>